Azure-Samples/ai-rag-chat-evaluator/README.md

 Whenever you are making changes to a RAG chat with the goal of improving the answers, you should evaluate the results.
-This repository offers tools to make it easier to run evaluations, plus examples of evaluations that we've run on our [sample chat app](https://github.com/Azure-Samples/azure-search-openai-demo/).
+This repository offers tools to make it easier to run evaluations, plus examples of evaluations that we've run on our [popular RAG chat solution](https://github.com/Azure-Samples/azure-search-openai-demo/).

 [📺 Watch a video overview of this repo](https://www.youtube.com/watch?v=mM8pZAI2C5w)